rayking99/TheMaster/README.md

 I've set it to -13.5 as this will result in just a little louder than -14.. the results are below.

-Sound quality is pretty amazing with the 32x oversample on L2 and a good Soothe preset (though, you have to manually enter this info into the loop.)
+Sound quality is pretty amazing with the 32x oversample on L2 and a good Soothe preset - you can change these settings in the TheMaster.py if you like.

 It's very simply built - just input the folder name of inputs, folder name of outputs and hit run.